rafaelmata357/Track-and-graph-covid-data/README.md

 The app has two options:
 - top_n: Option to specify the number (n) of countries to show in the graph
 - scale: Option to select between Log or Linear scale for the y axis of the graphs
+- country : specify the countries to plot the data

 From terminal command line execute: